decentralists/DAO/cosmoshub/README.md

 Cosmos Hub.
 A constitution document isn't sufficient, but it is necessary to retain focus and culture.

-We need multiple groud-up approaches here, and synthesis of ideas, before we can come up with the final product.
+We need multiple ground-up approaches here, and synthesis of ideas, before we can come up with the final product.

 We recommend that we use this repository to keep track of all constitution